Skip to main content.

 Dan:

 It's going great.
 We have another great episode for y'all.
-We are sitting down with Reda, uh, Redas, a front-end developer from Morocco.
-And um, we had a really great talk time talking to him.
-He actually started his career in marine mechanics, uh, which is pretty interesting.
-Um, and during the pandemic, uh, decided to switch tracks into, um, you know, web development and development in general.
-Um, and it was a really good time, uh, sitting, talking with him.
-We, we learned a lot about his story and I dunno, he's a very interesting guy.
+We are sitting down with Reda.
+Reda is a front-end developer from Morocco.
+And we had a really great talk ti- time talking to him.
+He actually started his career in marine mechanics, which is pretty interesting.
+And during the pandemic, decided to switch tracks into, you know, web development and front-end development in general.
+And it was a really good time sitting and talking with him.
+We- we learned a lot about his story and-- I dunno.
+He's a very interesting guy.

 Bekah:

-Yeah, it was really fascinating to hear like he had completed all of the stuff that he needed for the marine mechanics degree.
-So, and, and then after completing that, decided to go into coding and did the whole self, self-taught route and what that journey was like for him and finding a job.
-You know, I think that, uh, it's really fascinating to see that career pivot happening right at the pandemic and then that journey to find the first job.
+Yeah, it was really fascinating to hear, like, he had completed all of the stuff that he needed for the marine mechanics degree.
+The-- and- and then after completing that, decided to go into coding, and did the whole self- self-taught, route and what that journey was like for him and finding a job, you know?
+I think that it's really fascinating to see that career pivot happening right at the pandemic and then that journey to find the first job.

 Dan: